HarikeshopGCEK/IEEE_RAS_INTERNSHIP_PROGRAM/DAY 2/README.md

 - Can use Arduino IDE or Platformio
 - Finish the code and Upload file in your teams repository
 - Submit the repository link when finished working in the provided google form .
 Do this only once
-### 2. Communicate With Serial Monitor and Turn On And Off a Proper LED blink
+### 2. Communicate With Serial Monitor and Turn On And Off a Proper LED bulb

 - Can utilize relay module
 - Follow every step above